-The Paramedic Science (EMT) program is offered in conjunction with the Jersey City Medical Center and is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The Paramedic Science (EMT) program is offered in conjunction with the Jersey City Medical Center and is accredited by the Commission on Accreditation of Allied Health Education Programs (25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763 (727)-210-2350, www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP), 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX 75088

-The Radiography Program is offered in partnership with CarePoint Health School of Radiography, and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and approved by the New Jersey Radiologic Technology Board of Examiners.
+The Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and approved by the New Jersey Radiologic Technology Board of Examiners.